Dr John James is passionate about enabling change and innovation, and helping others to learn and build their capacity

 John completed a Masters degree focusing on adult learning, psychology and business management.
 That eventually led him to working at the Rural Extension Centre, coordinating the delivery of post-graduate courses in agricultural extension where he was able to share his passion and expertise with students from across Australia and beyond.

 He has also been heavily involved with the Australasia-Pacific Extension Network (APEN), the professional association for those involved with extension from Australia, New Zealand and beyond.
 Amongst other roles, he was elected APEN President for five years.
 He also established the APEN mentoring scheme and is still involved with that today.
 John was inducted as one of the first APEN Life Members in 2018.

-John has a fatal attraction to shiny new objects (especially new technology that promises to help you work smarter).
-He particularly enjoys using online collaboration tools to complement face-to-face communication.
+John particularly enjoys using online collaboration tools to complement face-to-face communication.
 He pioneered the use of webinars in agriculture to connect with a geographically distributed audience.
 One of John’s career highlights was launching the Enabling change and innovation webinar series back in 2012.
-He now runs a webinar coaching business and would be delighted to help you start using this technology in your work.
+He now runs a webinar coaching service and would be delighted to help you start using this technology in your work.